josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Maybe it's never crossed your mind to question the idea that AI makes you more productive.

-Maybe you've never thought to ask because you've used the technology, and you've also _felt_ as though the difference was obvious and undeniable.
+Maybe you've never thought to ask because you've used the technology, and you also _felt_ as though the difference was obvious and undeniable.

-Or, maybe you never thought to question the assumption because it just seems to be a widely-accepted truth.
+Or, maybe you never thought to question the assumption because it just seems to be a widely-accepted truth in this industry.<footnote>So widely accepted, in fact, that many company leaders are punishing their employees for not using AI enough—which I find to be not evidence of AI's effectiveness so much as evidence for the pervasiveness of the assumption.</footnote>

-Regardless: this assumption has always surprised me a bit, because the idea mostly seems to come from anecdotal self-reporting.
-Extremely few good-quality, quantitative studies have even attempted to check, objectively: _does AI make you more productive as a software engineer_?
+Regardless: this assumption has always surprised me a bit, because it seems to come almost entirely from either anecdotal self-reporting, or from the companies selling AI.
+Extremely few good-quality, quantitative studies or surveys have even attempted to check, objectively: _does AI make you more productive as a software engineer_?

-Among those studies that _have_ attempted to answer the question, none that I know of have ever come back with an unqualified "yes."
-Whatever gains an LLM might offer, they're always situational, and always come with tradeoffs.
+Among such objective attempts to answer the question, I'm aware of none that's come back with an unqualified "yes."
+Whatever gains LLMs might offer, they're always situational, and always come with tradeoffs.

-Muddying the waters further: the criteria for "productivity" varies widely among these studies.
+Muddying the waters further: the definition of "productivity" varies widely among these studies.
 Few take a holistic view of the idea, by examining impact on a broad scale.
 But the more they do, the less benefit they're able to find.

 <CalloutPlusQuote>